Drei Chinesen mit dem Kontrabass: The Three Chinese in German culture

 Being one of the best-known German songs, it is not surprising that references to the Three Chinese have cropped up in many fields of contemporary German culture.
 Han Sen's autobiography was probably the most prominent occurrence in recent years.
 The 1998 movie Drei Chinesen mit dem Kontrabass does not contain any other reference to the song save its title.
 In the following year, crime fiction writer Lisa Pei published a whodunit under the same title, in which a bass-playing teacher is a murder suspect.
 A 1997 picture book by Luis Murschetz plays on the question of what the Chinesemen were actually talking about.

 In 1981, cartoonist Hans Traxler included the parody Anton Dvořak mit dem Kontrabaß in his volume Leute von Gestern.
 Visual artists have also picked up the topic, such as the Cologne-based Rune Mields, whose 1992 work bearing the song's title played on the contrast between Chinese arts such calligraphy, ripe with meaning and tradition, and the anarchic, childlike playfulness of the song.
 Yueyang Wang, a Chinese audio artist living in Germany, dealt with a more delicate facet of the lyrics in one of her installations, namely its supposed affinity to xenophobia.
 While there is no explicit textual evidence for this interpretation, the very absurdity of the lyrics leaves ample space for speculations.

 More or less easygoing reinterpretations have emerged in popular culture since the Medium-Terzett hit the charts with their version in 1968.
 The anti-nuclear movement of the 1980s appropriated the song for its purposes.
 After the declaration of independence of the micronation Republik Freies Wendland sit-inners blocking the transportation of radioactive waste to the repository facility at Gorleben repeatedly intoned the tune, twisting the lyrics to a national anthem of sorts: "Zwanzigtausend mit dem Wendenpass / saßen auf der Straße..."
 (Twenty thousand with a Wendian passport/ sat on the street/ etc.).

 In 1998 and 2000 two of German hip hop's most prominent acts mangled the song in their tracks, first Fischmob in Polizei Osterei and two years later Fettes Brot in Da draussen.
 The song also appeared in TV ads, first in a campaign for Maggi instant ramen, and most recently in a spot for the dairy company Müllermilch.
 The version used in the dairy ad, sung by Mia-Sophie Wellenbrink and entitled Fruchtalarm (literally "fruit alert") even reached #17 in the German single charts in September 2005.

 Racist and xenophobic implications

-While many see the song as harmless anarchic absurdism, there are others who find the song (when viewed from a contemporary 21st century perspective) to be xenophobic and/or racist, and there are reports of German children of East Asian descent being bullied and teased with the song.
+While many see the song as harmless anarchic absurdism, there are others who find the song (when viewed from a contemporary 21st century perspective) to be xenophobic and/or racist, due to its referring to the Chinese people, and there are reports of German children of East Asian descent being bullied and teased with the song.